AlexRmlt/ethicbot-rasa/data/nlu.md

 - [9](quantity)

 ## intent:stakeholder
+- [A pregnant woman](stakeholder) is leading a group of people through a cave when she gets stuck
 - Moreover there is [an innocent third person](stakeholder) the guard threatens to kill if I do not obey his order to pull the chair
 - [My son](stakeholder) ist about to be hung by a sadistic guard and he wants me to pull the chair from underneath his feet.
 - [I](stakeholder) am an inmate in a concentration camp